310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 {% endbubble %}

 {% bubble Midori nod %}
 Shinkai-senpai’s already conversing so openly with them.
-He really is Ryuseitai’s perfect model of a mascot~
+He really is Ryuseitai’s perfect model of a yuruchara~
 {% endbubble %}

 {% bubble Tetora surprised0 %}